St. Paul's underground station, London (exit 2)

 Long read: “St. Paul’s is much more than a place of worship.
 It is a specific against grossness, brutality and despair.
 To set foot into St. Paul’s is to experience that cold shock straight from the past, beauty as a genius conceived it, grace that we had forgotten.”

 Now as to practicals.
-There’s an admission charge to St. Paul’s, but there is a Group Rate.
+There’s an admission charge to St. Paul’s, but we get a Group Rate – we get you in for less than you’d have to pay if you went in off your own bat.
 More to the point is your other “spend”: your time.
 To refract it through a great guide will “buy” you inestimable riches in St. Paul’s.

 Knowing where to look and what to look for – and seeing these things through the translucent integument of their “stories” – it’s like going from blurry near-sighted to 20:20.